invest-composer/composer-trade-mcp/README.md

   }
 }
 ```
+6. Quit and re-open Claude to apply your changes.

 ## Available tools
 Once your LLM is connected to the Composer MCP Server, it will have access to the following tools: